luci/recipes-py/doc/workflow.md

 ## What are recipes

 Recipes are the build scripts in chrome infra.
-More info is [here](https://github.com/luci/recipes-py).
+More info is [here](../README.md).

 ## Why did CQ reject my change

-Your CL will cause downstream recipe expectations to change.
+A common reason is that your CL may cause downstream recipe expectations to change.
 Examine the output of the tryjob ; there should be steps like `recipe_engine tests`, `build tests`.
 The red steps correspond to the repo where, if your change was rolled, expectations would be changed.

 ## What should I do